 When using the camera’s optical viewfinder (0.75x magnification), the camera’s mechanical vibration control counteracts the vibration caused by shutter release and mirror up, for pin-sharp images.
 When in silent mode, using the Live View function, there’s no shutter-release sound so you can shoot silently when it’s called for.

-Inherited AF System The Nikon D850 inherits the industry-leading 153-point autofocus system from the Nikon D5, ensuring the camera achieves pin-sharp focusing with a wide coverage, while 99 of the AF points are Cross-Type points for increased accuracy.
+The Nikon D850 inherits the industry-leading 153-point autofocus system from the Nikon D5, ensuring the camera achieves pin-sharp focusing with a wide coverage, while 99 of the AF points are cross-type points for increased accuracy.

-A dedicated AF processor means that when you’re shooting a high frame rates, the camera still achieves incredibly fast subject recognition and AF lock-on, even when shooting small subjects or in low-light.
+A dedicated AF processor means that when you’re shooting with high frame rates, the camera still achieves incredibly fast subject recognition and AF lock-on, even when shooting small subjects or in low-light.

 What’s more, the D850 introduces a Pinpoint AF mode, the perfect solution for macro photographers, that uses a 3mm wide pinpoint AF point (a quarter the size of conventional AF points) to achieve incredibly precise details on small subject matter, when using Live View mode.

 How does the D850 handle all these images?
-It writes them onto a dual card slot with UHS-II compatible SD and XQD cards – the fastest possible combination.
+It writes them onto a dual card slot with UHS-II compatible SD and XQD cards.

 The D850’s standard low light capability ranges from ISO 64 to 25,600 but is extendable from ISO 32 to 102,400.
 The EXPEED 5 processing engine, 180K-pixel RGB sensor and Advanced Scene Recognition system ensure that these high ISO images are practically noise-free, even when shooting in near darkness.